-Proper blood circulation plays a vital role in general health.
+Exercises to increase blood flow are important for heart health.
+Proper blood circulation also plays a vital role in general health.
 The bloodstream continuously transports oxygen and nutrients to the brain, skin, and vital organs in the body.

 Raise Your Heart Rate

 Increased circulation does not require extreme exercise, but can be achieved through daily exercises.
 If you want to incorporate more cardio exercise into your day, consider taking up running, swimming, kickboxing, skipping rope, and skiing.
-These are just a few effective options.
+These are just a few effective exercises to increase blood flow.

 Resistance exercises may include lifting weights, sit-ups, pushups and chin-ups.
 Resistance training stimulates muscle growth and strength, improving blood flow to the arms and legs.
 Your circulation improves through consistent resistance training, making it an important component of a workout.

-Building A Healthy Body For Life
+Building A Healthy Body

 Improving and maintaining blood circulation builds a strong heart muscle and also improves the efficiency of your body, ensuring that both the arms and legs receive oxygen and other vital nutrients.

 The Department of Health and Human Services recommends that healthy adults get at least 150 minutes of moderate-intensity (increased breathing, but not out of breath) or 75 minutes of vigorous-intensity (difficulty speaking more than a few words at a time) aerobic exercise each week.

 In addition, strength training should be performed for all major muscle groups, at least twice per week.

 - Journal of Athletic Training: "Resting Arterial Diameter and Blood Flow Changes With Resistance Training and Detraining in Healthy Young Individuals"